Cod, Atlantic Cod

 Marine Stewardship Council (MSC)

-The cod stock in the northeast Arctic is assessed by scientists as being at sustainable levels or healthy and is beng fished at sustainable levels.
-However bycatch levels of golden redfish (Sebastes norvegicus) is still far above any sustainable catch level.
-The Norway NE Arctic offshore cod fishery and the Barents Sea demersal trawl cod fishery within Norwegian and Russian EEZ and in international waters are certified as sustainable fisheries by the Marine Stewardship Council (MSC).
+The cod stock in the northeast Arctic is assessed by scientists as being at sustainable levels or healthy and is being fished at sustainable levels.
+However bycatch levels of coastal cod and golden redfish (Sebastes norvegicus) is still far above any sustainable catch level.
+The Barents Sea demersal trawl cod fishery within Norwegian and Russian EEZ and in international waters is certified as a sustainable fishery by the Marine Stewardship Council (MSC).

 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
 It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.